Clive Palmer: Subsequent political activities

 Palmer deregistered the party's state branches in September 2016, initially intending to keep it active at the federal level.
 However, in April 2017, he announced that the party would be wound up.

 In February 2018, Palmer announced his intention to resurrect his party and return to federal politics.
-The party was revived in June under its original name, the United Australia Party.
-When using the name Palmer United, the party continued to brand itself as a revival of the original UAP, claiming the three leaders of the original UAP, Joseph Lyons, Robert Menzies and Billy Hughes as its former leaders.
+The party was re-registered in June of that year under its original name, the United Australia Party.
+When using the name Palmer United, the party continued to brand itself as a revival of the original United Australia Party (1931–1945), claiming the three leaders of the original party, Joseph Lyons, Robert Menzies, and Billy Hughes as its former leaders.
 The UAP continued to claim former leaders of the original party for their election campaigns in 2019 and 2022.
-Former One Nation senator Brian Burston joined the United Australia Party in June 2018.
+Former One Nation senator Brian Burston joined the party in June 2018.

-In January 2019, Palmer released a mobile game named "Clive Palmer: Humble Meme Merchant" where players collect Tim Tams and avoid over Palmer's political foes.
+In January 2019, Palmer released a mobile game titled Clive Palmer: Humble Meme Merchant, wherein players collect Tim Tams and avoid over Palmer's political foes.

-In April 2019, Palmer stated that he would stand for the Senate in Queensland in the 2019 Australian federal election.
+In April 2019, Palmer stated that he would stand for the Senate in Queensland at the 2019 Australian federal election.
 Palmer spent $60 million at the 2019 election, with most of the advertising consisting of attacks on the Australian Labor Party (ALP).
 He and his party did not win any seats in the election.

 Ahead of the 2019 election, Palmer altered the lyrics of the Twisted Sister song "We're Not Gonna Take It" to "Australia ain't gonna cop it" in a national TV campaign for United Australia Party.
 Twisted Sister condemned the unauthorised use of the song.
 Palmer disputed Twisted Sister's claim that they held any copyright over the portion of the song used in the advertisements, as he composed the lyrics and the melody was derived from "O Come, All Ye Faithful".
 In April 2021, Palmer was ordered by the Federal Court of Australia to pay $1.5 million dollars in damages for copyright infringement.
 Palmer was also ordered to pay legal costs and to remove all copies of the song and accompanying videos from the internet.

+Through the release of the Epstein files, it was revealed that Palmer's campaign advertising strategy for the 2019 election was coordinated by Steve Bannon, former chief strategist to Donald Trump.
+Palmer initially denied the claims but later admitted to the influence and stated that he never again spoke to Bannon.